 What training and expertise are faculty required to have in order to teach for NOVA Online?

-In addition to the ability to use the range of features in Blackboard, as mentioned above, NOVA Online faculty are expected to participate in a half-day new-faculty orientation session to learn about administrative policies and procedures and best practices in online teaching.
+In addition to the ability to use the range of features in Canvas, as mentioned above, NOVA Online faculty are expected to participate in a half-day new-faculty orientation session to learn about administrative policies and procedures and best practices in online teaching.
 (For faculty who live out of the Northern Virginia region, arrangements can be made to participate from a distance.)
 And, since NOVA Online courses are taught online, we expect our faculty to be competent and comfortable with email and the basic office software necessary for record-keeping and communicating with students and NOVA Online staff.

 What support will be available for me once I begin teaching?

 NOVA Online has a full staff available to support our faculty in their work.
-You can call the NOVA Online Hotline, email our instructional design help team, contact our Blackboard Administrator, or chat with our Faculty Liaison or Coordinator of Faculty and Student support if you are having any kinds of problems, from technical problems to student problems.
+You can call the NOVA Online Hotline, email our instructional design help team, contact our Canvas administration team, or chat with our Faculty Liaison or Coordinator of Faculty and Student support if you are having any kinds of problems, from technical problems to student problems.
 Depending on the course you are teaching, you may also have a Course Coordinator (an experienced NOVA Online instructor who teaches the same course) or a faculty mentor who can help support you in your teaching.

 How do I apply to teach for NOVA Online?